RasulChoupanzadeh/SROPEE/2_Passive MOR/Readme.md

 ## Primary Program Files:
 - **full_netlist.sp:** Input SPICE netlist file of optical interconnect extracted from Full synthesis part of SROPEE. (note: this file in located in the folder: .\SROPEE\Output, and may be replaced by other multiport network's netlist generated from Full synthesis part of SROPEE or circuit simulators such as SPICE and Keysight ADS).
 - **Load_netlist.py:** Loads the SPICE netlist file, and then:
-    * Calculates the number of ports, sub-circuits, and branches
+    * Calculates the number of ports, sub-circuits, and branches.
-    * Stores the values of circuit elements (Ra, L, Rb, and C) in the corresponding arrays
+    * Stores the values of circuit elements (Ra, L, Rb, and C, Rd) in corresponding arrays.
 - **general_MNA_builder.py:** Performs the MNA algorithm through General MNA approach.
 - **Block_SAPOR.py:** Implements model order reduction, calculates projection matrix using Block SAPOR algorithm, performs analysis of reduced-order system, and calculates reduced-order MNA matrices.
 - **SOrth.py:** A subfunction used for calculation of projection matrix.